 Care and History of Indigenous Peoples

 In 2014, Lung Saskatchewan began reviewing and searching out historical documentation to learn what role the Anti-Tuberculous League played in the history of Saskatchewan and the treatment of Indigenous people.
-We have renewed our commitment to continue our efforts through the new Care and History of Indigenous People project.
-This project is in part made possible by a Research Connections Grant from Saskatchewan Health Research Foundation and partnerships with the Office of the Treaty Commissioner, File Hills Qu’Appelle Tribal Council and the University of Saskatchewan.
+We have renewed our commitment to continue our efforts through the Care and History of Indigenous Peoples project.
+This project is in part made possible by grants from Saskatchewan Health Research Foundation and Saskatchewan Culture.
+We do this work in collaboration with partners from the Office of the Treaty Commissioner, File Hills Qu’Appelle Tribal Council, the University of Saskatchewan, Provincial Archives of Saskatchewan, The National Centre for Truth and Reconciliation, as well as many other committed academics and volunteers.

 Lung Saskatchewan continues to review our programming, policies, and we are committed to reconciliation and equitable programming for Indigenous peoples.
 We seek knowledge and understanding of our role in Truth and Reconciliation.

-We know there are people seeking historical information regarding their family member’s journey at a Saskatchewan Sanatorium.
-Lung Saskatchewan is working to consolidate and coordinate resources for individuals and families seeking information about their loved ones and their health care journey.
+We know there are people seeking historical information regarding their family member’s journey between a residential school, Indian Hospital and or a Saskatchewan Sanatorium.
+Lung Saskatchewan is working with our partners to consolidate and coordinate resources for individuals and families seeking information about their loved ones and their journeys.

 Project Plan: